benjaminhardy28/Portfolio/Platform Game/README.md

 # Platformer
 Underwater Platform game
 This is a platform game made entirely in java uning Java Swing.
-Everything was built from scratch, including game animations and collisison.s
+Everything was built from scratch, including game animations and collisison.
 It contains the key componenets like a player, a monitoring enemy, platforms (ofc), and and end goal of reaching the anchor.

 - ***Platformer/res/*** contains all the Images needed for the program.